graciellehigino/ms_range_interactions/manuscript.md

 quantity of species distribution data, as biases (taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia]) and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
-Amongst these geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
-These maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroup2021MapSta].
+Amongst the geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
+Such maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroup2021MapSta].
 Being simple polygons, they ignore abundance gradients and can include inadequate